~~~~~~~~~~

 Location: "There are, upon the Trembling Plains, a proud group of nomadic herders, known as the Eloy.
 These half-elven people breed and maintain large herds of dewbacks, which they trade to caravans and at merchant towns such as Azeth’s Rest, Dry Spring, South Guard and Kurn.
 The Eloy maintain a unique racial trait, in that they are all of mixed human and elven descents; half-elven children of half-elven descendants.

-"Human Kurnans and Eldaarish, fleeing their cities when those Sorcerer-Kings began to gather annual tributes for the Dragon, ventured out onto the Trembling Plains seeking sanctuary.
+History: "Human Kurnans and Eldaarish, fleeing their cities when those Sorcerer-Kings began to gather annual tributes for the Dragon, ventured out onto the Trembling Plains seeking sanctuary.
 Here, they met with elven tribes who had once been part of the Table Land tribes, but who had also ventured onto the Trembling Plains during the Cleansing Wars, seeking escape from the 8th Champion of Rajaat – Albeorn of Brunswich (Andropinis) ‘Slayer of Elves.’

 The two races learned the benefits of cooperation, intermarried, had children, and established their own unique culture.
 Since those long ago times, ages ago, the Eloy have since remained an elusive and secretive group of people, endlessly roaming the Trembling Plains, migrating as the seasons change, forever weary of the sedentary races who sometimes venture into their territory."